joshrotenberg/jmespath-extensions/examples/jpx/README.md

 # jpx - JMESPath CLI with Extended Functions

-A command-line tool for querying JSON data using JMESPath expressions with 150+ additional functions beyond the standard specification.
+A command-line tool for querying JSON data using JMESPath expressions with 189 additional functions beyond the standard JMESPath specification.
+Also includes the 26 standard JMESPath built-in functions.

 ## Installation